Freydís Eiríksdóttir

 Freydís Eiríksdóttir (born c.
 965) was an Icelandic woman said to be the daughter of Erik the Red (as in her patronym), who figured prominently in the Norse exploration of North America as an early colonist of Vinland, while her brother, Leif Erikson, is credited in early histories of the region with the first European contact.
 The medieval and primary sources that mention Freydís are the two Vinland sagas: the Saga of the Greenlanders and the Saga of Erik the Red.
-The two sagas offer differing accounts, though Freydís is portrayed in both as a strong woman.
+The two sagas offer differing accounts, though Freydís is portrayed in both as one of the strongest female Vikings.